 The Australian Commission on Safety and Quality in Health Care (ACSQHC) identified five PPH conditions as a priority for action: chronic pulmonary obstructive disease (COPD), congestive heart failure, cellulitis, kidney and urinary tract infections, and diabetes complications.
-As Table 6 highlights, there are a number of 'hot spot' areas within the GCPHN region that report rates of PPHs well above the overall national and Gold Coast average.
+As Table 7 highlights, there are a number of 'hot spot' areas within the GCPHN region that report rates of PPHs well above the overall national and Gold Coast average.
 In particular, Gold Coast - North and Southport not only had the highest rates of PPHs overall, but also higher rates of PPHs across all five priority conditions.

-Table 6: Age-standardised rate of PPHs per 100,000 people for selected conditions by SA3 region, 2015-16
+Table 7: Age-standardised rate of PPHs per 100,000 people for selected conditions by SA3 region, 2017-18, (2016-17 Heart failure) Source: Australian Institute of Health and Welfare, Potentially preventable hospitalisations in Australia by age groups and small geographic areas, 2017-18